AlexaH88/horizon-gamepedia/README.md

 ### Content

 - The two fonts on the site are taken from [Google Fonts](https://fonts.google.com/) and are [Hubballi](https://fonts.google.com/specimen/Hubballi?query=hubball) for the body and [Mina](https://fonts.google.com/specimen/Mina?query=mina) for the h1, h2, h3 headings.
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons in the footer and Game History page timeline were taken from [Font Awesome](https://fontawesome.com/)

 ### Media